 A new idea was born at the 1990’s: the “subsistence criminality”!
 This concept is linked to Mr. Gábor Kuncze, to the former liberal minister of interior affairs.
 It is exactly the opposite of the “zero tolerance”, because the subsistence criminality means, we have to be indulgent with the Roma people, if they steal cheap things, because it is necessary for their everyday life!

 These things are very well-known in Hungary, but we take the “democracy” in the wrong sense and a lot of people believe that we would harm the human rights, if we took difference between people and we say: there are Roma and not Roma people.
 Doesn’t exist any statistic about the exact number of Roma people, about the Roma delinquency, because we must not take any difference among people!
-But we can see, there are whole counties in Hungary, where only they live (manly in Cserehát Hills and Baranya Region) and we can see, this situation is a really Catch-22!
+This is the effort of the so-called “political correctness” or in short: PC.
+But we can see, there are whole counties in Hungary, where only they live (manly in Cserehát Hills and Baranya Region) and this situation is a really Catch-22!
 The situation is similar in other regions of Hungary, as well, but they aren’t in majority on those places, only in the mentioned parts of the country.

 Hungarian people feel that we are not able to keep almost one million unemployed Roma and see, that the delinquency gets bigger and bigger among them.
 Their sin is small: they steal the food and the money which is necessary to their life, but the society cannot accept the behaviour of Roma people, and the tolerance is always smaller.
 Gypsies steal from their “Hungarian” neighbours in the mixed villages, and the Police is powerless against the million tiny stealing and against the growing number of serious crimes, too.
 But one thing is sure: Gypsies do not condemn those members of the Roma society, who steal for his own subsistence from the “Hungarians”.
 The Magyar Gárda – Hungarian Guards – was founded by right-sided people to protect the society from the “Roma Risk”, and although it is out of law already, it has a lot of follower.